De-Facto-De-Jure | Commonly Confused Words

 etymology

-• De jure refers to something that is legally recognized, whether or not it exists in reality.
+• De facto refers to what exists in reality, even if not legally recognized, while de jure refers to what is legally acknowledged, whether or not it exists in reality.

 © 2025 Lithium Lab Pte Ltd